 Judge Haynes is a Member of Georgia Council of Juvenile Court Judges, National Council of family and Juvenile Court Judges, DeKalb Lawyers Association, DeKalb Bar Association and member of the 2008 Leadership DeKalb class, and Alpha Kappa Alpha Sorority, Inc. Additionally, she is Vice President of A Dancer’s Heart Inc. Judge Haynes is also a recipient of the Tupac Shukar Foundation’s Women in Progress Award and the Atlanta Center for Healing Trailblazer Award.

-Judge Haynes was sworn in as a full Juvenile Court Judge on December 19, 2013 and as Chief Judge of DeKalb County Juvenile Court on January 1, 2016.
+Judge Haynes was sworn in as a full Juvenile Court Judge on December 19, 2013 and as served as Chief Judge of DeKalb County Juvenile Court from January 1, 2016 to December 31, 2018.

 Desiree Sutton Peagler, a native Alabamian, served as the Chief Judge of the DeKalb County Juvenile Court 2005 – 2015.
 Judge Peagler received her undergraduate degree from Troy University and her juris doctor degree from Emory University School of Law.
 Prior to her appointment as an Associate Judge at the Court in 1997, Judge Peagler served as an Assistant District Attorney in DeKalb County for approximately 9 years.
 A graduate of Leadership DeKalb, Judge Peagler has served on the Board of Trustees for the DeKalb County Public Library, the Board of Directors for The Decatur Rotary Club, the Board of Directors for the DeKalb Council on Literacy, and the Advisory Council for Youth Leadership DeKalb.
 She served on the Supreme Court of Georgia’s Committee for Justice for Children, has been a member of the DeKalb Bar Association and the DeKalb Lawyers Association, served on the Board of Directors for Leadership DeKalb and has worked in various capacities for many other professional and community organizations.